About Jeff Pages

 I was born in 1954 and lived with my parents in Berala, a suburb in western Sydney.
 I attended Birrong Boys High School and then went on to the University of Sydney from where I obtained a first class honours degree in Electrical Engineering in 1978, picking up a Bachelor of Science on the way through in 1976.
 After spending a year working for the Overseas Telecommunications Commission, I returned to the university to undertake five years of postgraduate research, obtaining my PhD in 1985.
 After a year working at Mondel and Associates Pty Ltd, I returned again to the University of Sydney as a lecturer in Electrical Engineering.
 Four years later I moved to Tamworth in north-western NSW where I worked for Carillon Development Ltd as the Design Engineer for the Carillon Radio Group.

-In 1995 Carillon sold all their radio interests and I moved back to the coast, joining Innes Corporation Pty Ltd as Senior Development Engineer.
+In 1995 Carillon sold all their radio interests and I moved back to the coast, joining Innes Corporation Pty Ltd (now Sonifex Australia) as Senior Development Engineer, where I worked for 21 years before retiring in October 2016.

 In spite of my advancing years, the little boy inside me is still alive and well.
 I get greatest pleasure from the simple things in life, like going barefoot everywhere, walking through the bush listening to the birds and taking in nature's beauty, or body-surfing at the local beaches.
 I hate dressing up - in summer I prefer wearing just board shorts wherever this is socially acceptable, and in winter I add a tee shirt or a pullover if it's really cold.